grim-pink/BT5153-project/README.md

 # 🚀 Spam + Social Intent Detection System (Group 15)

 A production-inspired, end-to-end machine learning pipeline for SMS analysis, combining deep learning classification with LLM-powered intent understanding.
+Data and model artifacts are versioned using DVC and are not stored directly in the repository.

 # 🔥 What This Project Does